Converting data warehouse schemas to Amazon RDS using AWS SCT - AWS Schema Conversion Tool

 • Vertica: aws_vertica_ext

-For more information, see Using AWS SCT extension packs.
+For more information, see Using extension packs with AWS Schema Conversion Tool.

 Python libraries

 To create custom functions in Amazon Redshift, you use the Python language.
 Use the AWS SCT extension pack to install python libraries for your Amazon Redshift database.
-For more information, see Using AWS SCT extension packs.
+For more information, see Using extension packs with AWS Schema Conversion Tool.